Resistance Spot Welding Operation is used for joining the plates of railway tracks, fuel tanks, domestic radiators, etc.

 Resistance Welding operation is classified as follows.

-It is a simplest type of welding, where the two sheets are melted and joined by the application of force and electrical energy at the same timeleads to the generation of heat and formation of spot that joins two metal sheets.
+It is the simplest type of welding, where the two sheets are melted and joined by the application of force and electrical energy at the same time leading to the generation of heat and the formation of a spot that joins two metal sheets.

-It is also know as continuous spot welding in which a roller form an electrode.
+It is also known as continuous spot welding in which a roller forms an electrode.

 It is similar to spot welding in which a dimple can be generated on the workpieces where there are welded.

-In this article, we can discuss in detail on Resistance Spot Welding Operation.
+In this article, we can discuss in detail Resistance Spot Welding Operation.

-The diagram of Resistance Spot Welding operation is shown below.
+The diagram of the Resistance Spot Welding operation is shown below.